1.

 Q:

-If the balance of tax payable for the year of assessment 2024/25 of an eligible resident, property owner, or deceased person is negative (i.e. the final tax assessed is less than the provisional tax paid), will the Inland Revenue Department refund the tax to the person due to the tax waiver?
+If the balance of tax payable for the year of assessment 2024/25 of a person eligible for the tax waiver is negative (i.e. the final tax assessed is less than the provisional tax paid), will the Inland Revenue Department refund the tax to the person due to the tax waiver?

 A: